 Jessica O. Matthews — Founder & CEO, Uncharted Power.
 What started off as a toys and sports products manufacturer, Uncharted Power is focused on creating infrastructural solutions to cost-efficient energy for the developing world.
 Founded by Jessica O Matthews, Uncharted Power raised $7 million back in 2016, the largest Series A ever raised by a Black female founder.

 Dr. Randal Pinkett — Chairman & CEO, BCT Partners.
-BCT Partners is a multimillion-dollar research, training, consulting technology and data analytics firm named among the largest African American-owned businesses by Black Enterprise and one of the top 10 most innovative diversity and inclusion consulting companies by Manage HR.
-Dr. Pinkett is also a respected author and sought-after speaker.
+Dr. Randal Pinkett is a respected author and sought-after speaker who is Chairman & CEO of BCT Partners, a multimillion-dollar research, training, consulting technology and data analytics firm named among the largest African American-owned businesses by Black Enterprise and one of the top 10 most innovative diversity and inclusion consulting companies by Manage HR.

 Rashida Jones — President, MSNBC.
 As the new President of MSNBC, Rashida Jones is the first Black woman to lead a major cable news network.
 Over the years, Rashida has been a key player in MSNBC and NBC’s annual triple digit growth.
 She leads daily programming and has led many major event coverages over her two decade tenure, such as: election nights, primary and presidential debates, political conventions and more.

 Trey Baker — National Director for African-American Engagement, Joe Biden for President.
 Trey Baker spearheaded the necessary coalitions to win Joe Biden his presidential seat by growing endorsements, engaging allied partners and supporting in-state infrastructures.